AlexiaDelorme/project-exoplanets/README.md

 ### Future Features

-*DRAFT:*
-- Link to the NASA API
+Please find below the list of improvements I would like to add to this project:

+###### Use API for loading data
+- I would like to integrate the NASA API so that the user can update the sample with the latest records available, chose specific coloumn fields for the dataset.

+###### Increase interactivity with user
+- Thanks to the previous improvement, I could add more interactivity in the choice of data the user wants to display in the dashboard.
+For example: instead of chosing between some pre-plotted scatter plots, the user could choose the data he wants to plot for correlations (mass vs. density, orbital period vs. mass etc...).
+This would add a lot more flexibility and could answer the needs of more advanced audience in Astrophysics.

-- Add more data on exoplanets
+###### Add indicators on graphs
-- let the user choose the correlation they need
-- add markers to provide a referentiel to the user (Ex: age of the sun, Earth is here, Gaz planets...)
+- I also would like to add markers/indications to provide a referentiel to the user regarding the data that are being displayed (Example: display the age of the sun in the stellar age graph...)

-- make it more interactive and fun to learn from, so that it can be used to a wide range of users
+*All those improvements could make my project even more fun to learn from but also could be useful for a wide range of users.*

-###### xxxx
-- xxx

-###### xxx
-- xxx

 ## Technologies Used